stuntrally/stuntrally3/docs/Developing.md

 Creating is in `.log` lines with: `--++ WS add:`, and in cpp code by any `addWorkspace`.

 `SR3.compositor` has definitions for most workspaces used.
 Only shadows are made completely by code in `src/common/AppGui_Shadows.cpp`, based on `Samples/2.0/ApiUsage/ShadowMapFromCode/ShadowMapFromCode.cpp`.
+_Todo:_ only 3 PSSM splits work, no other count.
+ESM (Sh_Soft) is also broken.

 Parts of [post](https://forums.ogre3d.org/viewtopic.php?p=553666#p553666) with info.